CorvusNekros/rob499_rover_status_ui/README.md

 Instructions:

-Once packages have been built and sourced, the Status UI tool can simply be run with:
+Once packages have been built and sourced, the Status UI tool can be run with:

->ros2 launch rob499_rover_status_ui rover_ui.py
+>ros2 launch rob499_rover_status_ui rover_ui.xml

+In another terminal to run the actual UI run:

+>ros2 run rob499_rover_status_ui integrator --ros-args --disable-stdout-logs

 We have included one of our previous homework assignments to view with the UI, it can be launched with: